-IMAGICA accepts archiving and restoration projects from not only within Japan but from abroad.
+IMAGICA Lab. accepts archiving and restoration projects from not only within Japan but from abroad.
 In 2014, we established Imagica South East Asia in Malaysia; actively working on transcoding, restoration and archiving visual materials in Southeast Asia.

 Restoration of King Gojong and Martyr An Jung-Geun (1959); Korean film utilizing optical work